knetikmedia/knetikcloud-javascript-client/docs/PaymentsPayPalClassicApi.md

 Create a payment token for PayPal express checkout

-Returns the token that should be used to forward the user to PayPal so they can complete the checkout.
+Returns the token that should be used to forward the user to PayPal so they can complete the checkout. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; PAYPAL_CLASSIC_ADMIN or owner

 ### Example
 ```javascript